thewca/wca-documents/documents/policies/external/Competition Requirements.md

    1. A location consists of the country, city, and venue.
    2. The location should also include subregions of the country that are common to include with addresses (e.g. the state a U.S. city is located in).
    3. Competitions must not be held within 30 km driving distance and 5 days of each other.
       1. Exception: At most two competitions may be held within 30 km driving distance and 5 days of each other, provided that the events held at each competition do not overlap.
-         1. Multiple competitions in a series are treated as one competition in the context of this exception.
+Multiple competitions in a series shall be treated as one competition in the context of this exception.
-      2. Exception: The WCA Delegate may request an exception to these restrictions.
-Such requests will be reviewed by the WCA Competition Announcement Team.
+      2. Exception: The WCA Delegate may request an exception to these restrictions, which shall be reviewed by the WCA Competition Announcement Team.
       3. Exception: These restrictions do not apply to competitions in a series with each other.
    4. The WCA Competition Announcement Team, together with the Senior Delegate, may impose additional requirements for venues, such as which types of venues are allowed to be used within a region.
       1. Competitions may not be held in a vehicle (e.g. ferry, cruise, plane) unless the vehicle has a dedicated room to hold the event.